awainverse/awainverse.github.io/content/teaching/_index.md

 ## Upcoming Teaching

-This summer, I will be teaching a 1-week course on model theory at [Canada/USA Mathcamp](https://mathcamp.org).

 This fall, I will be teaching Math 1400 and Math 4100 at UPenn.

 - For information about 1400, see [here.](https://www.math.upenn.edu/undergraduate/courses/calculus-penn)